thephez/dpp-spec/docs/state-transition.md

     ✔ should return valid result
     ✔ should not increase balance on dry run

+validateStateTransitionIdentitySignatureFactory
+  ✔ should pass properly signed state transition
+  ✔ should return invalid result if owner id doesn't exist ✔ should return MissingPublicKeyError if the identity doesn't have a matching public key ✔ should return InvalidIdentityPublicKeyTypeError if type is not exist ✔ should return InvalidStateTransitionSignatureError if signature is invalid Consensus errors
+    ✔ should return InvalidSignaturePublicKeySecurityLevelConsensusError if InvalidSignaturePublicKeySecurityLevelError was thrown
+    ✔ should return PublicKeySecurityLevelNotMetConsensusError if PublicKeySecurityLevelNotMetError was thrown ✔ should return WrongPublicKeyPurposeConsensusError if WrongPublicKeyPurposeError was thrown ✔ should return PublicKeyIsDisabledConsensusError if PublicKeyIsDisabledError was thrown ✔ should return InvalidStateTransitionSignatureError if DPPError was thrown ✔ should throw unknown error
+    ✔ should not verify signature on dry run

 validateStateTransitionKeySignatureFactory
   ✔ should return invalid result if signature is not valid ✔ should return valid result if signature is valid